Notes on Gravitational Physics: Metric and Covariant Derivative

 {\sl Example 1}.
 Take a slice of Minkowski space between $t=0$ and $t=1$ ($t$ a natural time coordinate) and identify all points on the $t=0$ surface with corresponding points on $t=1$: $(0,x,y,z)\leftrightarrow (1,x,y,z)$

 The resulting 4-dimensional cylinder $S^1\times {\mathbb R}^3$ is a smooth (flat!) spacetime with same the flat Minkowski metric of the space before identifying points.
-It has closed timelike curves---e.g.\ the blue $x,y,z = $ constant curve running between the identified points at $t=0$ and $t=1$.\\
+It has closed timelike curves---e.g.\ the blue $x,y,z = $ constant curve running between the identified points at $t=0$ and $t=1$.\\ {\sl Example 2}.
+1-dimensional, 2-dimensional and 3-dimensional spheres of radius $a$ are are manifolds with the positive definite metrics \bsube \esube The metric is smooth, but the coordinates are singular at the poles. \\ {\sl Example 3}.
+An expanding universe is a spacetime that has at each time the geometry of a 3-sphere of radius $a(t)$:

 Given a metric, one wants to define a covariant derivative $\nabla_a$.
 In Minkowski space, we used the natural constant vector fields and required that $\nabla_a v^b =0$ for any constant vector field $v^b$. $\nabla_a$ was then extended to arbitrary tensors by $\nabla_a(f)=\nabla_af$ on functions $f$ and by Leibnitz \be \nabla_\cdot (S^{\cdots}{}_{\cdots}T^{\cdots}{}_{\cdots}) = (\nabla_\cdot S^{\cdots}{}_{\cdots}) T^{\cdots}{}_{\cdots} + S^{\cdots}{}_{\cdots}\nabla_\cdot T^{\cdots}{}_{\cdots} \ee and linearity.
 We can still require $\nabla_a(f)=\nabla_a f$, the gradient of a scalar $f$, and also linearity and Leibnitz, but in curved manifolds there are no natural parallel vector fields; and, as we shall see, in a curved space one can't define (in general) vector fields for which $\nabla_a v^b=0$ everywhere.
 The idea is that a vector $v^a$ can be parallel transported around a curve, but the result of parallel transport from a point $A$ to a point $B$ depends on the curve.\\